HQInterview/backend-developer-assignment/README.md

 3) Save order data + response from payment gateway to database table.

-4) Fork this library on GitHub, push your solution and create a pull request.

-## Bonus question

-* How would you handle security for saving credit cards?
+4) Create a public repository on Github and push the solution there.
+Send us the link to the repository.

 ## Specification